gvwilson/thirdbit/src/fiction/santas/index.md

 Finner shrugged.
-He had taken a mince pie for dessert instead of a bowl of jello, but the first mouthful tasted of nothing at all, so he set it aside too.
+He had taken a mince pie for dessert instead of a bowl of jello, but the first mouthful tasted like nothing at all, so he set it aside too.
 "I dunno.
 Figure it out when I get there, I suppose."